倪灝 Ni Hao — Official Site | haoni.art

 approximately 70 cm x 70 cm

-The razor wired sculptures form a symbolic representation of both the ingenuity and cruelty of modern age.
-Understood as one of the most brutal inventions, it directly impacted the ways lands are divided and bodies are controlled.
-Originally created to restrict the movement of cattle, razor wires ended up being the most effective and economic way used to restrict humans: from the western expansion of America to the battlefields of World War I and beyond.
-Nowadays, concertina wires and barbed wires are ubiquitous with border controls all over the world.
-In this series of work, reliefs or weavings were created from a combination of both concertina and barbed wires, with different textiles and fabrics dipped in resin.
-The end result are pieces of clothings and fabrics getting trapped and tangled within the wires, which is a mimicry of a very common phenomenon that happens at the borders.
+The razor-wire sculptures form a symbolic representation of both the ingenuity and cruelty of the modern age.
+Understood as one of its most brutal inventions, razor wire has directly shaped the ways land is divided and bodies are controlled.
+Originally created to restrict the movement of cattle, razor wire later became one of the most effective and economical means of restricting human movement, from the westward expansion of the United States to the battlefields of World War I and beyond.
+Today, concertina wire and barbed wire are ubiquitous in border control systems around the world.